rahulguglani/HukumSar/README.md

 hukum sar is a card game idk what do we call it in english xD

+made with the help of python and pytinker

 hukumsr.py helps is a window which helps to calculate score , in this game each player first inputs his/her expected score and then enters real score acoordingly points are given it also shows who is the winner.

 screenshots: